 I’ve grown up my whole life around naggers and complainers.
 Some of my family, close friends and colleagues along the way, have all enjoyed a good moan.
 It was deeply embedded within the culture of my upbringing.
 So it doesn’t take a rocket scientist to figure out that I to, became a complainer.

-But with time and maturity, it becomes apparent that complaining is simply an attempt at emotional validation.
-You want somebody to validate your bad experience; you want a friend to tell you that it was the boss that was in the wrong and not you.
-That yes, the waiter did have a bad attitude when we ordered our meal and that it's totally bullshit that a doctor can't fit you in within the next week.
+But with time and maturity, it becomes apparent that complaining is simply an attempt at seeking emotional validation.
+You want somebody to validate your bad experience; you want a friend to tell you, it was the boss that was in the wrong and not you.
+That yes, the waiter did have a bad attitude when we ordered our meal and that it’s totally bullshit that a doctor can’t fit you in within the next week.

 What also becomes apparent is the burden this trait places on the people closest to you.
 It’s fundamentally negative.
 With repetitiveness, you become known for speaking of the wrong – Like the anchorman on the 5 o’Clock news, your reputation swiftly becomes that of the bearer of bad news.
 Solutions often never follow; just more struggle, problems and issues for those around you to apprehend and digest.

 Wrap it up.
 Master the cold face and become capable of producing solutions towards your problems instead of complaints.
 Nobody has to bottle up their issues.
 A good friend should always be used to converse with when you’re truly in need of help or when you feel you’re out of your depth.
 But this article is a direct challenge to make you think about the value of your words.
 Do people have to hear about the fact that your bus was late and that you got to work late again?
 No. Chalk it up to something you can personally fix and take responsibility for it in the future.